-You can create a custom mode based on a template of either the BeatBuddy or Aeros default mode.
-Simply create a new mode,and select either Blank, BeatBuddy, or Aeros to decide the template that you will use.
-If you choose Blank, the mode will notbe based on any template, and you will start from the beginning of the creation process.
-Notice, all Singular Sound Default Mode commands are available to you beforeyou create any commands.
-Read more about commands on pg.
-46.
+You can create a template of the Custom Mode of the beatbuddy or the Aeros default modes.
+Simply create a new mode, and select either Blank, BeatBuddy, or Aeros to decide the template that you will use.
+If you choose Blank, the mode will not be based on any template, and you will start from the beginning of the creation process.
+Notice, all Singular Sound Default Mode commands are available to you before you create any commands.
+Read more about commands on $\underline{pg.
+37}$.
+This feature still has known bugs in the Android version 1.3.9.